RainofTerra/msrsync/README.md

 It will split the transfer in multiple buckets while the source is scanned and will hopefully help maximizing the usage of the available bandwidth by running a configurable number of `rsync` processes in parallel.
 The main limitation is it does not handle remote source or target directory, they must be locally accessible (local disk, nfs/cifs/other mountpoint).
 I hope to address this in a near future.

+## Notes from Terra (@RainofTerra)
+I wanted this working on Python3 so I grabbed somebody else's Python3 fork.
+I might update maintain or (more likely) I might forget I did this when I'm not looking at an enormous network rsync. 🤷🏻‍♀️

 ## Quick example

 ```bash